Best budget cycling shoes rated and reviewed

 Cycling is a forefoot sport.
 Whilst the foot itself doesn’t generate any power, all of the watts produced elsewhere pass through your feet.
 So not only do poorly fitting shoes create pain, but they can also limit performance.

-A former British Cycling physiotherapist and bike fitter at the eponymous Phil Burt Innovation, Phil Burt told us: “If you’re in a wrongly fitted shoe it would manifest as rubbing around the little toe, pain underneath the first and second toe where a lot of people get numbness or pins and needles.”
+A former British Cycling physiotherapist and bike fitter at the eponymous Phil Burt Innovation, Phil Burt told us: “If you’re in a wrongly fitted shoe, it would manifest as rubbing around the little toe, pain underneath the first and second toe, where a lot of people get numbness or pins and needles.”

-Touching on the performance element, he added: “The foot and ankle don’t generate any power.
+Touching on the performance element, he added, “The foot and ankle don’t generate any power.
 All the power comes from your quad and your glute.
 But you can lose a hell of a lot through badly fitting shoes – for example, if your foot is moving around or over pronating, you can waste a lot of energy.”

-The key variables when it comes to cycling shoes are the fastening system, the sole, the cleat style, and of course the fit, although that does depend on whether you've teamed with a pair of good cycling socks.
+The key variables when it comes to cycling shoes are the fastening system, the sole, the cleat style, and, of course, the fit, although that does depend on whether you've teamed with a pair of good cycling socks.